coranmelia/Web-Application/README.md

 ### Web Applicaton: Personal Website

+This site is still under development and expect to finish everything in Sep.
+2019.

-Four main pages are presented in this packet: homepage, gallery, portfolio, resume with some sites for practice purpose
+Four main web pages are presented in this packet: homepage, gallery, portfolio, resume

+Pages implemented with Bootstrap and JQuery, loaded with with Ajax.

+This web app is remodeled from my old project where data were served on MySQL.
+Since my website does not have tons of data I've taken down the backend.

 ### Markdown